aralroca/next-translate/README.md

 `/pages` directory is going to be generated every time based on `/pages_`, so it's not necessary to track it in git.

+### Add /localesBuild to .gitignore

+`/localesBuild` directory is going to be generated every time based on `/locales`, so it's not necessary to track it in git.

 ## 3. Translation JSONs folder

 The **/locales** directory should be like this: